David Pierce is an associate of The Stephens Group, LLC.

 Mr. Sims attended Princeton University, where he received a B.A. in Economics.

-Aaron Clark is a principal of The Stephens Group, LLC.
+Aaron Clark is a managing director of The Stephens Group, LLC.

-Mr. Clark currently serves as a director of Bear State Financial, Buyers Protection Group, Inc., Firehost, Inc., Tierpoint, LLC and vXchnge Holdings, LLC.
+Mr. Clark currently serves as a director of Armor Defense, Inc., Bear State Financial, CS Disco, Inc., Tierpoint, LLC and vXchnge Holdings, LLC.
 He attended the University of Arkansas, where he received a B.S.B.A in Financial Management/Investments.

 Kent Sorrells is a managing director of The Stephens Group, LLC.

-His strengths center on gaining a deep understanding of a management team’s strategy, thus combining his investment banking expertise with the resources of The Stephens Group to help partners drive growth, scale and profitability.
+His strengths center on gaining a deep understanding of a management team’s strategy, then using his extensive experience along with the resources of The Stephens Group to help partners drive growth, scale and profitability.

-Prior to joining The Stephens Group, he spent 14 years in the Corporate Finance department at Stephens Inc., where he served as managing director of the Power and Energy Solutions practice.
+Prior to joining The Stephens Group, he spent 14 years in the Corporate Finance department at Stephens Inc., where he ended his tenure as managing director of the Power and Energy Solutions practice.

-Most of his transactional experience has involved mid-sized companies posting $100 million to $600 million in sales, similar to the company size of The Stephens Group’s targeted investment partnerships.
-He has assisted or served as lead advisor on over $18 billion of mergers and acquisitions, public and private financings, and private equity investment activity, covering both domestic and foreign companies, and currently serves on the board of Spitzer Industries, Inc. He previously served as a director of BTEC Turbines, LP, Goodman Networks, Inc., SmartSignal Corporation, Vestcom International, Inc. and Viking Range Corporation.
-He also serves on the executive committee of the board of Our House, a non-profit based in Little Rock, Ark. assisting the working homeless through shelter and skill development, on the board of The Deming Center for Entrepreneurship at Colorado University, and on the board of MDM Honduras, a non-profit focused on educational and community development in rural Honduras.
+Mr. Sorrells enjoys engaging in charitable work and currently serves as the President of the board of Our House, a non-profit based in Little Rock, Ark. assisting the working homeless through shelter and skill development, on the board of The Deming Center for Entrepreneurship at Colorado University and on the board of MDM Honduras, a non-profit focused on educational and community development in rural Honduras.

 Mr. Sorrells attended Colorado University where he received a Bachelor of Science in Finance.